sanjeevbhusal/solidity-practise/notes.md

 - Nonce, when talking about Blockchain mining is used to solve the puzzle for consensus mechanism.
 - Nonce, when talking about Wallets talks about the unique number associated with each transaction.
+- wallet.getTransactionCount() gives the current nonce number of the blockchain.

+### Chain Id (Network Id)

+- Each blockchain has a unique chain Id.

+### Creating a transaction yourself

+- While deploying a contract using ethers.js, a lot of information about the transaction such as nonce, gasPrice, gasLimit, chainId etc are filled automatically.
+- However, we can create our own transaction object by specifying all that information and use that.